 Next, choose an action that happens when a new SharePoint item is added down.
 I can search for different connectors to be able to leverage the approval workflow let’s simply type in approvals and see the approvals app.

-When I click on this, I’ll see all the different actions that can take now.
-I want to start and wait for an approval so I’ll click on this option.
+When I click on this, I will see all the different actions that can take now.
+I want to start and wait for an approval so I will click on this option.

 I could enter in the approval type.
 When I click on this, I can set it to the default of simply approve and reject or here.